- Walker Books

 Mal Peet grew up in North Norfolk, and studied English and American Studies at the University of Warwick.

 Later he moved to south west England and worked at a variety of jobs before turning full-time to writing and illustrating in the early 1990s.
-With his wife, Elspeth Graham, he has written and illustrated many educational picture books for young children, and his cartoons have appeared in a number of magazines.
-He and Elspeth live in Exmouth, Devon.
+With his wife, Elspeth Graham, he wrote and illustrated many educational picture books for young children, and his cartoons appeared in a number of magazines.

-He is the author of several novels for young adults.
-His first, Keeper, was published in 2003, and won the Branford Boase Award.
+His first novel for young adults, Keeper, was published in 2003, and won the Branford Boase Award.
 His second, Tamar (2005), the story of two men caught up in secret operations during World War II, won the 2005 Carnegie medal.
 His third novel, The Penalty (2006), returns to the South American location of Keeper, and sets a modern-day story of crime and corruption against an historical narrative of slavery and occult religion.
 It was shortlisted for the 2007 Booktrust Teenage Prize.

 Some of the best writing for young people resists labelling, and Mal Peet’s is no exception.

 He has admitted to being wary about the terms ‘young fiction’ or ‘teenage fiction’, and that wariness is borne out in his books.
 Neither Keeper (2003), Tamar (2005) or The Penalty (2006) feel overtly targeted to teenaged readers and are each gripping reads which can be enjoyed by any age.